 1. Communicate openly and transparently

-Whilst all eating disorders are underpinned by a suite of commonalities, everyone’s experience is unique, making communication about your individual experience key.
+Whilst all eating disorders are underpinned by a suite of commonalities, everyone’s experience is unique.
+This makes communication about your individual experience key.

 You and your loved ones are traversing territories that are scary, painful and, for many, largely unfamiliar.
 Remaining open and transparent will help to minimize relational discord by deflecting mounting frustrations and averting unintended resentment.